psmak3/psmak3.github.io/_posts/popculture/2017-03-30-popculture-localjedi.md

 Now I don't think there is anything wrong with dressing up and going to these types of conventions.
 I mean it is all in fun; to each their own.
 But that image is burned into my brain and has tainted all of my depictions of Jedi.

 There was nothing majestic about this man.
-There was no splash on 'hero' in any part of his presence.
+There was not even a whisper of 'hero' when I was in his presence.
 Hell, he even had glasses on.
 One would think one so well versed in the Force did not need corrective lenses for his myopia.

-And that image of this man, sitting on the public bus, alone, with his makeshift lightsaber, midday, surrounded by normal people wearing mornal everyday things.
+And that image of this man, sitting on the public bus, alone, with his makeshift lightsaber, midday, surrounded by normal people wearing normal everyday things.
 I just would think a Jedi would use some sort of Landspeeder of Tauntaun to go to a convention, not the C Line on a Saturday afternoon.

 Yes, I know.
 Jedi are not real.
 But sometimes our own thoughts about things like this are better off untainted by the ugly truth.
-It is sort of like finding out the Santa you took a picture with as a kid is really a grumpy old smelly bum who is now in jail for smacking an underaged prositute.
-Yes, that is the truth behind the fasade, but does knowing this help?
+It is sort of like finding out the Santa you took a picture with as a kid is really a grumpy old smelly bum who is now in jail for smacking an underaged prostitute.
+Yes, that is the truth behind the facade, but does knowing this help?

 Hopefully Rian Johnson can help flush that odd pseudo-Jedi memory out with Episode 8.
 And while I am at it, I'll try to rid myself of Episode 7 and that needless Star Wars fan fiction called Rogue One.
 Then maybe peace and order will be restored in my Galactic Empire.